linsalrob/sphae/README.md

 #the genomes directory has the already assembled complete genomes
 #run the export commands to set the database paths
 sphae annotate --genome <genomes directory> --output example -k

+#Alternative
+#in the case that there is already a prefered protein predictions
+sphae annotate --protein <protein directory> --output example -k
 ```

 **Output**